 The bill amends Section 13A-10-41 of the Code of Alabama 1975, which pertains to the crime of resisting arrest.
 The new language specifies that a person commits this crime if they intentionally prevent or attempt to prevent a peace officer from effecting a lawful arrest of themselves or another individual.
 The bill changes the classification of resisting arrest from a Class B misdemeanor to a Class A misdemeanor, while also introducing enhanced penalties for certain circumstances.
-Specifically, if a person brandishes a deadly weapon or causes physical injury to another during the act of resisting arrest, it will be classified as a Class D felony.
+Specifically, if a person brandishes a deadly weapon or causes physical injury to another during the act of resisting arrest, the offense is elevated to a Class D felony.
+If the person uses a deadly weapon or causes serious physical injury, it is classified as a Class C felony.

 Engrossed: 13A-10-41